dangvanthanh/remix-turborepo-boilerplate/README.md

 - `web` - Remix app with port is `3000`
 - `ui` - Ui components
-- `utils` - Utility functions and constants
+- `shared` - Utility functions and constants
 - `biome-config` - Biome config for the repo
 - `typescript-config` - TypeScript config for the repo